tangentsoft/pidp8i/HACKERS.md

     $ fossil open ~/museum/pidp8i.fossil

-The `clone` command gets you a file called `pidp8i.fossil` containing the full history of PiDP-8/I from the upstream 2015.12.15 release onward.
+The `clone` command gets you a file called `pidp8i.fossil` containing the full history of the PiDP-8/I software project from the upstream 2015.12.15 release onward.
 You can call that clone file anything you like and put it in any directory you like.
 Even the `.fossil` extension is largely a convention, not a requirement.

-Working With Existing Tags and Branches
+Working with Existing Tags and Branches
 ----

 The directory structure shown in the commands above is more complicated